 2020 Water Quality Initiative

 Managing water where it falls is an effective way to reduce pollution and water problems for neighbors downhill.
-Annually, we invite public, not-for-profit, and private sector organizations within eligible municipalities to apply for funding from Milwaukee Metropolitan Sewerage District (MMSD) to create new rain gardens, bioswales, green roofs and a variety of techniques that help capture and harness rain and melting snow.
+Annually, we invite public, not-for-profit, and private sector organizations within eligible municipalities to apply for funding from the Milwaukee Metropolitan Sewerage District (MMSD) to create new rain gardens, bioswales, green roofs, and a variety of green infrastructure (GI) practices that help capture and manage rainfall and melting snow.

-The program offers incentive funding on a per-gallon captured, reimbursement basis for a host of green infrastructure strategies designed to capture and clean water where it falls.
+The program offers incentive funding on a per-gallon captured reimbursement basis for a host of green infrastructure strategies designed to capture and clean water where it falls.
 Applications are competitively scored based on an established set of criteria focused on the applicant’s ability and commitment to implement, maintain, and promote the project.
-MMSD is seeking partners that will foster the acceptance and implementation of green infrastructure (GI) as a viable means of managing water where it falls.
+MMSD is seeking partners that will foster the acceptance and implementation of GI as a viable means of managing water where it falls.

 Bayside; Brown Deer; Cudahy; Fox Point; Franklin; Glendale; Greendale; Greenfield; Hales Corners; Milwaukee; Oak Creek; River Hills; Saint Francis; Shorewood; Wauwatosa; West Allis; West Milwaukee; and Whitefish Bay, Wisconsin.

 The Milwaukee Metropolitan Sewerage District’s (MMSD) Fresh Coast Resource Center assists the community by providing inspiration, funding opportunities, education, and tools to create successful green infrastructure strategies such as installing rain barrels, rain gardens, porous pavement, bioswales, green roofs, and natural landscaping.
 Several incentive programs are available to public and private landowners to empower them to take an active role in protecting our water resources.